lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

 ## Learning outcomes
-* Introduce yourself to the professor
+* Introduce yourself to the professor.
-* Make sure you understand the syllabus
+* Make sure you understand the syllabus.
-* Set up your system to run Java, or make a plan to get help if you can't
+* Set up your system to run Java, or make a plan to get help if you can't.

 ## Assignment